JJ/granada-off/text/snow.md

 [FIS Alpine World Ski Championship 1995](https://en.wikipedia.org/wiki/FIS_Alpine_World_Ski_Championships_1996) was slated to take place, well, in 1995.
-However, it was an unusually dry and warm year; I remember it was one of the only years in my life when water was rationed and we could only use a few hours a day.
+However, it was an unusually dry and warm year; I remember it was one of the only years in my life when water was rationed and we could only use it a few hours a day.
 It was the year I organized the European Conference on Artificial Life and my new car was stolen, so when I arrived home all frazzled and sweaty I still had to wait for a while until water sputtered out of